DLuensch/PyBackupper/README.md

 # Requirements
 * Python 3.2 or later
-* Windows or Linux sytem
+* Windows or Linux system

 # Execute